branislav-knezevic/various_notes/postgres_notes.md

 roles, which are known as groups.
 `\du` list users
 `CREATE ROLE <role_name>` create role
-`CREATE ROLE <username> NOINHERIT LOGIN PASSWORD '<password>';` create role with credentials.
+`CREATE ROLE "<username>" NOINHERIT LOGIN PASSWORD '<password>';` create role with credentials.
 Password must be in single quotes
 `SET ROLE <role_name>` change role for the current session.
 User will then have privilages only set for that role `RESET ROLE` restores the original role